Cart 0

 ICONS

 FIXED: Use the JA icons, not icons you’ve downloaded from other sources, as they are an important part of our brand identity.
-However, use icons in small contexts: showing options on a website, standing in for text on a graphic or chart, or adding to a concept in a PowerPoint.
+Also, use icons in small contexts: showing options on a website, standing in for text on a graphic or chart, or adding to a concept in a PowerPoint.
 When you need something larger, opt for a photo instead.

 FLEXIBLE/FREESTYLE: You may create additional icons, using the same solid-color scheme and look and feel you see here.
 Icons should be abstract, simple, and modern-feeling.